metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/Market-Research-Script-Template.md

 "Now, when I first saw this 47% increase, I thought it had to be wrong.
 But then I checked with five of my builder clients, and four of them saw similar jumps.
 Here's what I think is happening..."

 **When Introducing Sources:**
 "I've been reading Bokka Group's research for about three years now.
-They tend to focus on enterprise-level data, so for custom builders, you might see numbers about 20% lower, but the trends hold true..."
+They tend to focus on enterprise-level data, so for Design-Build Remodeler, you might see numbers about 20% lower, but the trends hold true..."

 **During Methodology Explanation:**
 "They surveyed CMOs from companies doing $10M to $500M.
 Obviously that's a huge range, but they break it down by revenue tiers.
 For builders in the $10M-50M range - which is most of you watching - here's what matters..."